 Equity Resources for your Classroom

 If you made it all the way to the bottom, you’re a hero.
 I can see how much you care about your students.
 I made a resource for you, completely motivated by my deep desire to help you get the answers you’re looking for.
-It’s a 20 + page ebook on the topics most important to us in 2020.
+It’s a 20 + page ebook on the topics most important to us in a modern classroom.
 You can grab the free guide here or below:

 After you download it, forward the link to your teacher friends that are asking the same questions as you.
 Then reply in the comments and tell me what you think!